Skip to content

 Why the Best Temperature for Sleep Matters

 When you sleep, your body naturally cools down.
-This drop in core temperature helps signal your brain to release melatonin and enter restorative sleep stages.
+This drop in core temperature signals melatonin release and deeper sleep cycles.
 The best temperature for sleep supports this internal process, making it easier to fall asleep and stay asleep.
 Discomfort from overheating or being too cold can interrupt these cycles and lead to poor sleep quality.
+For overall balance, bedroom harmony and layout also play a role in restful nights.

 Sleep app tracking the best temperature for sleep